CMWatson2138/hello-world/README.md

 Starter repository
 Hello fellow coders,

 I am new to coding and learning how to use GitHub.
-I hope I am doing it right.
+This is my first readme